APNIC-Labs/draft-kskroll-sentinel/README.md

    The sentinel process is envisaged to use a test with three names:

-   a.  a name containing the label ".is-ta-<tag-index>."
+   a.  a name containing the label ".is-ta-<tag-index>.".
+This name
+       MUST be validly signed.

-   b.  a name containing the label ".not-ta-<tag-index>."
+   b.  a name containing the label ".not-ta-<tag-index>.".
+This name
+       MUST be validly signed

-   c.  a third name that is signed with a DNSSEC signature that cannot
+   c.  a third name that is signed with a DNSSEC signature.
+This name
-       be validated.
+       MUST be signed, but the signature is to be deliberately altered such that it cannot be validated.

    The responses received from queries to resolve each of these names would allow us to infer a trust key state of the resolution environment.

    o  Case 1: A DNSSEC-Validating resolver that includes this mechanism
-      that has loaded the nominated key into its trusted key stash will respond with an A record response for "is-ta", SERVFAIL for "not- ta" and SERVFAIL for the invalid name.
+      that has loaded the nominated key into its trusted key store will respond with an A (or AAAA) record response for "is-ta", SERVFAIL for "not-ta" and SERVFAIL for the invalid name.

    o  Case 2: A DNSSEC-Validating resolver that includes this mechanism
-      that has not loaded the nominated key into its trusted key stash will respond with an SERVFAIL record for "is-ta", an A record response for "not-ta" and SERVFAIL for the invalid name.
+      that has not loaded the nominated key into its trusted key store will respond with an SERVFAIL record for "is-ta", an A (or AAAA) record response for "not-ta" and SERVFAIL for the invalid name.

+Huston, et al.            Expires April 8, 2018                 [Page 4]

+Internet-Draft         DNSSEC Trusted Key Sentinel          October 2017

    o  Case 3: A DNSSEC-Validating resolver that does not include this
-      mechanism will respond with an A record response for "is-ta", an A record response for "not-ta" and SERVFAIL for the invalid name.
+      mechanism will respond with an A record response for "is-ta", an A (or AAAA) record response for "not-ta" and SERVFAIL for the invalid name.

    o  Case 4: A non-DNSSEC-Validating resolver will respond with an A
-      record response for "is-ta", an A record response for "not-ta" and an A record response for the invalid name.
+      (or AAAA) record response for the "is-ta" queery, the "not-ta" query and the DNSSEC-invalid name query.

-   Given the clear delineation between these three cases, if a client directs these three queries to a simple resolver, the variation in response to the three queries should allow the client to determine the category of the resolver, and if it supports this mechanism,
+   Given the clear delineation between these three cases, if a client directs these three queries to a simple recursive resolver, the variation in response to the three queries should allow the client to determine the category of the resolver as to whether it supports this mechanism, whether or not it has loaded a particular key into its local trusted key store.

-Huston, et al.            Expires April 6, 2018                 [Page 4]

-Internet-Draft         DNSSEC Trusted Key Sentinel          October 2017

-   whether or not it has loaded a particular key into its local trusted key stash.

       +-------------+----------+-----------+------------+